Vijfendertig/earth_rover_firmware/README.md

 # Teensy 3.2 firmware for the Earth Rover

 This package provides Teensy 3.2 firmware to control the Earth Rover via USB using the rosserial protocol.
-It currently provides a GPS and an IMU module.
+It currently provides a GPS module based on a MTK3339 sensor and an IMU module based on a BNO055 sensor.

 ## Modules

 ### GPS Module

+The GPS functionality is provided by an [Adafruit Ultimate GPS Breakout](https://www.adafruit.com/product/746) based on a MTK3339 GPS sensor.

+The rosserial GPS module provides one publisher:

+- `/mtk3339/nmea_sentence` with the NMEA sentences published by the GPS sensor.

+This publisher can be enabled or disabled by sending a `true` or `false` bool message to `/mtk3339/enable`.
+It is disabled by default.

+The standard `nmea_navsat_driver` package provides a `nmea_topic_driver` node which translates the NMEA sentences to standard `sensor_msgs/NavSatFix`, `geometry_msgs/TwistStamped` and `sensor_msgs/TimeReference` ROS messages.

 ### IMU Module

-The IMU functionality is provided by an [Adafruit BNO055 Absolute Orientation Sensor](https://learn.adafruit.com/adafruit-bno055-absolute-orientation-sensor/overview).
+The IMU functionality is provided by an [Adafruit 9-DOF Absolute Orientation IMU Fusion Breakout ](https://www.adafruit.com/product/2472) based on a Bosch BNO055 IMU sensor.
 The Teensy and the BNO055 breakout board communicate via I2C, so you'll have to connect the 3.3V, GND, SDA and SCL of the breakout board to your Teensy.
 By default, the first I2C interface's SDA and SCL lines are on pins 18 and 19.
 Configure the Wire (or i2c_t3) interface before initializing the sensor.

-The rosserial node provides two publishers:
+The rosserial IMU module provides two publishers:

 - `/bno055/imu` with the IMU's measurements (at 50 Hz) and
 - `/bno055/calib_status` with the IMU's calibration status (at 1 Hz).